 For me, the North Face is the tent you see whenever you watch a documentary on scaling Everest or a similar kind of peak.
 So, it is no surprise that they make it onto the list of best 4 season tents.

-The North Face Mountain 25 is a classic 4 season tent with a thick single wall construction and a solid design with criss-cross poles that are made to last.
-North Face know how to make tents that can withstand the elements!
+The North Face Mountain 25 is a classic 4 season tent with a thick, single wall construction and a solid design with criss-cross poles that are made to last.
+North Face knows how to make tents that can withstand the elements!

 There are all the features you would expect on a great 4 season tent like dual doors and pole-supported vestibules.
 There are also sturdy pole sleeves and clips, as well as lots of guy ropes, to ensure this thing can handle any storm that comes your way.

-With the North Face Mountain 25 you also get those extra features that only a top-notch outdoor company provide.
+With the North Face Mountain 25 you also get those extra features that only a top-notch outdoor company provides.
 Start with handy color-coded, glow-in-the-dark zipper pulls, for finding your way around the tent in the dark.
-Snow stakes are also included, so you wont have to run to the store at the last minute before a trip you hadn’t planned.
+Snow stakes are also included, so you won’t have to run to the store at the last minute before a trip you hadn’t planned.

 All in all, the North Face Mountain 25 is a go-to tent for bad weather as it is designed to handle strong winds and rain without giving in!